pratham18sri/Crime-Record-Management/docs/Backend/models/models.md

 ## Description

-This project defines two models: `User` and `Crime`.
+This project defines data models for users and crimes, likely for an application tracking or analyzing crime-related data.

 ## How to Use

-The project defines data models and doesn't have a direct user interface.
-These models are intended to be used in conjunction with a database and application logic.
+The project provides data models.
+Usage depends on the specific framework or application context where these models are employed.
+Requires Node.js and a compatible database.

 ## Technologies Used

 *   JavaScript
+*   Node.js (likely)
+*   Database (e.g., MongoDB, PostgreSQL - implementation specific)

 ## Architecture or Code Overview

-The project comprises two JavaScript files:
+The project consists of two core model files:

-*   `crime.model.js`: Defines the `Crime` model.
-(Implementation details are unavailable)
+*   `crime.model.js`: Defines the structure and properties of crime data (details in file).
-*   `user.model.js`: Defines the `User` model.
-(Implementation details are unavailable)
+*   `user.model.js`: Defines the structure and properties of user data (details in file).

+The models are likely used within a Node.js application.

 ## Known Issues / Improvements

-*   Implementations for the `Crime` and `User` models are required.
-*   Add database integration.
-*   Implement data validation.
+*   Requires detailed documentation within each model file (`crime.model.js` and `user.model.js`) regarding the model fields, data types, and potential relationships with other data.
+*   The project lacks usage examples or integration details.
+*   Needs a clear description for data relationships between user and crime models.

 ## Additional Notes or References

-*   Authors: Anonymous
-*   Keywords:  (None provided)
+*   See the individual model files (`crime.model.js` and `user.model.js`) for their specific attributes and implementation details.